richardanaya/yokai/CONVENTIONS.md

 ### Libraries
 - Using Bevy 0.15

+## Bevy specific
+- DO NOT USE TextBundle2D (it doesn't exist), use create_text_color_bundle
+- only use COLOR:srgb for color

 ### Naming
 - Use `snake_case` for functions, methods, variables, modules, and packages
 - Use `PascalCase` for types, traits, and enums